morganthomas/winning-arguments/winning-arguments.md

 An occurrence of a variable name in a statement is called a **bound occurrence** if it is enclosed by a quantifier over the same variable; otherwise it is called a **free occurrence**.
 For example, in the statement (for some *x*, (*x* is a prairie dog)), the occurrence of *x* in (*x* is a prairie dog) is a bound occurrence.
 In the statement ((*x* is a prairie dog) and (for some *y*, (*x* loves *y*))), the two occurrences of *x* are free, whereas the occurrence of *y* in (*x* loves *y*) is bound.

-The explanations we gave of the meanings of statements assume the notion of a *context*.
-For the purposes of first-order logic, the context simply determines what objects the variables, and the object terms with context-sensitive meanings (e.g. "this cat") denote.
+The explanations we gave of the meanings of statements in first-order logic assume the notion of a *context*.
+For the purposes of first-order logic, the context simply determines what objects the variables, and the object terms with context-sensitive meanings (e.g. "it") denote.
 You can think of a context as a mapping from variable names to objects.
 Contexts are referred to by various names in the study of logic, with "variable assignment" being one term in use.
 In some presentations of first-order logic, every variable name is required to be given a value by a context, while in other presentations, a context might give values only to some variables.
 In the latter approach, statements containing free occurrences of variables will be uninterpretable in a given context if that context does not assign values to those variables.

 We will take the latter approach in this text.
 Specifically, we will consider a context to provide a *partial* mapping from object terms to objects, saying for some subset of the set of all of context-sensitive object terms (i.e. variables and context-sensitive object literals) what objects they denote.
 In our approach, statements containing free occurrences of variables whose denotations are not defined by a given context, and statements containing context-sensitive object literals whose denotations are not defined by that context, will be uninterpretable in that context.